LearningDroidArunava/QuakeReporter/README.md

 # License

-This project is distributed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)
+The project is distributed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)